nkavassalis/baka-blog/README.md

 surf to http://localhost:5000

 Do not expose the editor to the internet.
+Deleting files using the editor will not delete / remove them from S3.

 ---